-Support coordination agencies must meet the following criteria:
+Support coordination agencies must do the following:

-- 1. Meet all of the requirements included in the OAAS support coordination performance agreement, the OAAS Home and Community-Based Services (HCBS) Waivers Support Coordination Standards for Participation rule, and comply with all LDH and OAAS policies and procedures; - 2.
+- 1. Meet all of the requirements included in the OAAS Support Coordination Performance Agreement, the OAAS Home and Community-Based Services (HCBS) Waivers Support Coordination Standards for Participation rule, and comply with all LDH and OAAS policies and procedures; - 2.
 Maintain a toll-free telephone line with 24-hour accessibility manned by an answering service.
 This toll-free number must be given to beneficiaries at intake or at the first meeting with the beneficiary; - 3.
-Have brochures that provide information about their agency's experience, including the provider's toll-free number and the OAAS toll-free information number; - 4.
-Assure staff attends all training mandated by OAAS; - 5.
-Furnish information and assistance to beneficiaries in directing and managing their services; and - 6.
+Have brochures that provide information about their agency's experience, including the agency's toll-free number and the OAAS toll-free information number; - 4.
+Ensure staff attends all training mandated by OAAS; - 5.
+Adhere to all National Voter Registration Act (NVRA) requirements (Refer to the NVRA Manual the link to this manual is in Appendix B); - 6.
+Furnish information and assistance to beneficiaries in directing and managing their services; and - 7.
 Provide the beneficiary's approved POC to the ADHC provider in a timely manner.